 Regular meetings shall be held, at a location designated by the Officers, three times per year or more often at the option of the Officers.
 The Annual Meeting shall be held in the third quarter of each year at which time any needed Officers will be elected.
 This will allow the time for budgets to be prepared and a planning session to take place prior to the new Officers taking position at the beginning of the next year.
 Notice of all meetings shall be mailed or electronically submitted to the Membership at least 15 days prior to each meeting.
 At least one meeting each calendar year shall be held in the eastern portion of Washington State.

 Section 3: Quorum

-A quorum shall exist when voting members have been properly notified, with an agenda clearly spelling out what is to be voted on, and a properly called meeting has been executed.
+A quorum shall exist when voting Members have been properly notified, with an agenda, the Boards position is clearly stated, it is clear what is to be voted on and a meeting has been executed.
 Members present, proxies and any mailed in or electronically returned ballots shall establish a quorum.
-A properly called meeting is directed through the current President and shall provide 15 days’ notice to all voting members.
+A properly called meeting is directed through the current President and shall provide 15 days’ notice to all voting Members.

 Section 1: Establishment

 WSPMA dues and assessments shall be established by a majority vote of the Membership at a duly constituted meeting.

 Annual dues are due by July 1st and shall be considered delinquent when not received by October 1st of each calendar year.
 A reestablishment of the initiation fee may apply.

 An initiation fee shall be charged to all new Members, as well as those reinstating their Membership.